The Impact of Two Churches

 The Lord blessed me to be a member of two long-standing churches in Cumberland County.
-I was a member of St. Paul Missionary Baptist Church, Vineland, NJ from 1963-1975 under the leadership of Pastor Charles Harvey.
+I was a member of St. Paul Missionary Baptist Church, Vineland, NJ from 1963 to 1975 under the leadership of Pastor Charles Harvey.
 I have been a member of Union Baptist Temple, Bridgeton, NJ from 1992 until now under the leadership of Pastor Albert L. Morgan.

 On Sunday, April 24, 2016, the Lord allowed me the opportunity to attend the 110th Church Anniversary of St. Paul Baptist Missionary Church.
 What an awesome experience for me as I sat there thinking about what God has done in my life from the beginning of my spiritual walk until now.

 Union Baptist Temple was the guest church for this special occasion.
-My heart was full being in the presence of the two churches which had a major impact in my life in so many ways
+My heart was full being in the presence of the two churches which had a major impact on my life in so many ways.

 It was the beginning of the plan God had for my life.
 Jeremiah 29:11 - “For I know the thoughts that I think toward you, saith the LORD, thoughts of peace, and not of evil, to give you an expected end.”